Finding Jobs Outside the UK

 Some countries offer visas to fill specific skills shortages.
 If you have ambitions to work abroad eventually, it is worth bearing in mind that vocational qualifications are not always internationally transferable.
 You will not, for example, be able to teach in a state school in France with a British teacher training qualification.
 Therefore, it’s advisable to do your research on whether you can transfer qualifications: contacting professional bodies, specialist publications, and embassies can help with this.

 It is important to remember that whilst being sponsored to work in the UK is an option, the competition among international applicants to secure sponsorship is incredibly high.
-Changes ahead for 2021 graduates should allow international students to remain in the UK to work for up to two years.
+The Graduate Route visa may allow international students to remain in the UK to work for up to two years if you have completed an undergraduate or Masters degree, or three years if you have completed a DPhil.
 For more information on this please visit the Oxford Visa and Immigration Office website and keep updated using the UKCISA website.
 Until then, looking at opportunities in your home country at the same time as your UK job search is often the best route to success in finding a job upon graduation.

 If you are planning to return to your home country after your studies in Oxford, use the resources and tips described above to research your options and stay in touch with relevant opportunities and developments.
 In many countries, employers’ recruitment methods are very different from those in the UK.
 Graduate recruitment may take place at a different time of year, application processes may vary, and access to specific opportunities may be more closely related to your degree than in the UK.
-If you are an international student looking to work at home, maintain links with your home country by networking, keeping in contact with friends at university there, and joining national student societies at Oxford for further networking opportunities.
+If you are an international student looking to work at home, maintain links with your home country by networking, keeping in contact with friends at university there, and joining national student societies at Oxford (such as the Oxford Hong Kong Society or the German Society) for further networking opportunities.

 Meet employers